djmiro0/Capital-city-guesser/2 15.02 example-use-effect/example-use-effect/README.md

 ```

 ### ExampleComponent.jsx
-  The example component contains a useEffect prints a console.log on first render
+  The example component contains a useEffect which prints a console.log on first render
 ### FetchDataComponent.jsx
   The fetchdata component fetches the data when component renders for the first time.